alfarih31/alfarih31.github.io/_includes/docs/resume.md

 ## Summary

-Engineer with over 4 years of experiences applying AI, IoT, and cloud technologies to systems.
-Able to working individually or working in teams.
-He gaining ideas of the team and the product owner with his experiences & knowledges in software engineering to improve and develop the product.
-He'd like to talk about best practices of application development & love to perceive it.
-During spare time, he read books about programming & technology or watch video about them.
+I am software engineer with over 4 years of experience as fullstack web developer & back-end developer on various technology industries.
+I able to working individually or working in teams.
+I gaining ideas for the team and the product owner with my experiences & knowledges in software engineering to improve and develop a product.
+I'd like to talk about best practices of application development & love to perceive it.
+During spare time, I read books about programming & technology or watch video about them.

 &ensp;